prudvikeshav/Kubernetes-Challenges/Challange 4/README.md

-# Kubernetes Challenge 4: Highly Available Redis Cluster
+# Kubernetes Challenge 4: Highly Available Redis Cluster 🚀

 Welcome to the Kubernetes Challenge 4 repository!
-In this challenge, you will build a highly available Redis cluster with the provided specifications.
+In this challenge, you'll build a highly available Redis cluster using Kubernetes.
 Follow the instructions below to set up and verify your Redis cluster.

+## 🎯 Objective

+Build a highly available Redis cluster based on the provided specifications.

 ## 📋 Specifications

 ### ConfigMap

 - **Name**: `redis-cluster-configmap`
+  - **Purpose**: Holds the configuration data for Redis.

 ### Service

 - **Name**: `redis-cluster-service`
 - **Ports**:
-  - **client**: Port `6379`, TargetPort `6379`
+  - **Client**: Port `6379`, TargetPort `6379`
-  - **gossip**: Port `16379`, TargetPort `16379`
+  - **Gossip**: Port `16379`, TargetPort `16379`

 ### StatefulSet